InstituteforDiseaseModeling/historymatching/architecture.md

     observations        # see Observations above (input/read only) emulator_bank       # see Emulator Bank above (input and output, R/W)

-    situation.save(filename) -> None        # write all current data to an [ASDF file](https://asdf.readthedocs.io/en/stable/)
-    Situation.read(filename) -> Situation   # create a Situation object populated with data from the given ASDF file
+    situation.save(filename) -> None        # write all current data, with pickle, to a file Situation.read(filename) -> Situation   # create a Situation object populated with data from the given file

 ```